aakriti-poudel-chhetri/eds220-hwk4/README.md

-# Visualizing fire scars through false color¶
+# Visualizing fire scars through false color

-### A case of Eaton and Palisades Fires
+## A case of Eation and Palisades fires¶

 This repository contains materials for the fourth assignment for the course [EDS 220 - Working with Environmental Datasets](https://meds-eds-220.github.io/MEDS-eds-220-course/).
 This course is part of the [UCSB Masters in Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science).